 What is a Deliverable in Project Management?

 There can be one or several deliverables within a single project.
 When a deliverable is sent, that means a big deadline or milestone has been met.
-Often, deliverables are dependent on another deliverable being completed first.
-This is common when managing a project with a multiple milestones, such as events.
-So what is a deliverable in project management?
-Simply put, it's a tangible action item within a project.
+Often, project deliverables are dependent on another deliverable being completed first.
+This is common when managing a project with multiple milestones, such as events.
+These interlinked deliverables can be easily mapped using a Gantt chart, which automatically updates dependencies when you make changes to a project deadline.